cyclus/cyclus/INSTALL.rst

 Before going further with the installation procedure be sure you have installed all the required dependencies.
-We have provided detailed instructions `for installing those dependencies for the major supported systems`_ for the major supported systems.
+We have provided detailed instructions `for installing those dependencies for the major supported systems`_.

 Default Installation